valentincanonical/colouriser-demo/README.md

 ## Components

 Our architecture consists of three microservices: a backend, a frontend, and the OpenVINO Model Server to serve the neural network predictions.
-The Model Server component is deployed two times, as we will compare the results from two different neural networks (V1 and V2).
+The Model Server component will serve two different demo neural networks to compare the results (V1 and V2).
 All these components use the Ubuntu base image for a consistent software ecosystem and containerised environment.

 ![Diagram of the microservices architecture deployed with Kubernetes.](./docs/img/architecture-demo.drawio.png)